rrousselGit/flutter_hooks/README.md

 ## How to use

-There are two way to create a hook:
+There is two way to create a hook:

 - A function

 Due to hooks composable nature, functions are the most common solution for custom hooks.
-They will have their name prefixed by `use` and take a `HookContext` as argument.
+They will have their name prefixed by `use` and take a `HookContext` as an argument.

-The following defines a custom hook that creates a variable and log its value on the console whenever the value change:
+The following defines a custom hook that creates a variable and logs its value on the console whenever the value change:

 ```dart
 ValueNotifier<T> useLoggedState<T>(HookContext context, [T initialData]) {